 Rooting Media for Cuttings

-You can also use mixtures of these different media types.
+Mixtures also work well.
 Popular mixtures include sand with peat moss and perlite with peat moss.

 Using Water Instead of Rooting Media

-Water can be used to root cuttings.
-While several species will readily root in a glass of water, the roots that form are more coarse in texture and not as well adapted to growing in regular potting soil.
-This means that once cuttings rooted in water are planted in potting soil, they will often show signs of stress, such as wilting, leaf drop, browning of the leaves, or tip die-back.
+While several species will readily root in a glass of water, the roots that form are more coarse in texture.
+This means they are not well adapted to potting soil and once potted, may show signs of stress, such as wilting, leaf drop, browning of the leaves, or tip die-back.
 Providing good consistent care will help the small propagules recover after planting.

-If water is used, change the water frequently (one to two times each week) and never allow the water level to drop and expose the developing roots to air.
-Transplant cuttings into potting soil when the roots reach about 1 inch in length.
+Change the water frequently (one to two times each week) and never allow the water level to drop and expose the developing roots to air.
+Transplant cuttings when roots are about 1 inch long.

 Decreasing Water Loss

-Because the cuttings are missing roots, they have a very limited capacity to take up water.
-Decreasing the water lost from the cutting is very important.
-To reduce water loss and have greater success rooting cuttings:
+Without roots, cuttings have a limited capacity to take up water.
+Decreasing the water lost is important for success.
+To reduce water loss:

 - Start with fully hydrated cuttings.
 Water parent plants the day before, so leaves and stems are fully hydrated.